OpenLMLab/LEval/README.md

 This work is done by Fudan University and The University of Hong Kong.
 Primary contributors: Chenxin An, Shansan Gong, Ming Zhong, Mukai Li, Jun Zhang, Lingpeng Kong, and Xipeng Qiu.

-Todo: Acknowledge the original authors of the papers we used for LEval.
+Todo: Acknowledge the original authors of the papers we used for L-Eval.
 ## Citation
 The paper is under preparation